 5. Choose healthy desserts

 Foods with artificial sweeteners will only encourage a continuing desire for sweet foods.
 Honey and maple syrup, meanwhile, act in the same way as sugar once they’re in the body.
-Instead, try a serving of live yoghurt sprinkled with flaked almonds and a little desiccated coconut.
+Instead, try a serving of plain yoghurt sprinkled with flaked almonds and a little desiccated coconut.